hyperledger/toc/project-reports/2024/2024-Q3-Hyperledger-AnonCreds.md

 verifiable credentials in the AnonCreds and other VC communities.
 The EU has a requirement to use "unlinkable" (non-correlatable) verifiable credentials with the [EUDI Wallets].
-To now, the plan to meet that requirement has not been to use ZKPs, but instead to issue a many instances of each credential and have the holder use each credential just once, or at least, each credential with just one verifier.
+To now, the plan to meet that requirement has not been to use ZKPs, but instead to issue many instances of each credential and have the holder use each credential just once, or at least, each credential with just one verifier.
 Each instance is slightly different, and as a result, each verifier gets an unlinkable credential -- although the verifiers can correlate the